What To Do With Unwanted Christmas Gifts

 - All Ages

-So, you didn’t quite get what you asked for or perhaps the kids got SO much stuff this year that you just don’t have the room for?
+So, you didn’t quite get what you asked for or perhaps the kids got SO many gifts from the relatives this year and you just don't have the room!

 It’s ok, we get it.

 The top of mind choice for most.
-There are a number of free ways you can re-sell your unwanted gift these days: Garage Sale, Facebook marketplace or buy, swap and sell groups and Gumtree of course.
-Good old ebay is still an option but they will charge you a fee.
+There are a number of free ways you can re-sell your unwanted Christmas gifts these days: Garage Sale, Facebook Marketplace, Buy, Swap, Sell groups, and Gumtree of course.
+Good old ebay is still an option but they will charge you a fee to list your items.
+And the best part of selling unwanted Christmas gifts is that the funds can contribute to next year's present haul!

-Again Facebook offers a number of ways to donate your unwanted gift through groups like “Mummy’s paying it forward” and “Single Mums (Sydney) Pay it forward”.
+Again, Facebook offers a number of ways to donate your unwanted gift through groups like “Mummy’s paying it forward” and “Single Mums (Sydney) Pay it forward”.
+St Kilda Mums are also more than happy for you to donate your unwanted Christmas presents, just make sure you check their list of accepted items.
 You may also like to donate it via charity bins to The Salvos, St Vinnies or The Smith Family.

 Like my mum before me, I have a gift box full of unwanted gifts, mostly things that we received duplicates of, that I use as my gift box.
 There are many items in there from the newborn days which is super handy when friends or neighbours have babies.
 The trick here is to remember who gave it to you in the first place so you don’t gift it back to them!
 Happen to a friend of mine (true story), needless to say, it did not go down well.